Young Rhiannon in the Temple of Isis Part 1

 “I was not asking.”
 I lifted my chin as I went toward the nearest tray of food, the ridiculous sandals slapping the stone as I walked.
 A mountain of fruits and breads made from the grains grown along the banks of the Nile awaited me.
 I took the very biggest, most moist looking slice of bread and brought it to my mouth.

-“Rhiannikki wait!”
+“Rhianikki, wait!”

 I froze, thinking there must be a wasp about to sting or a cobra about to strike.

-It was the High Priestess herself who’d shouted, I realized as I found her with my eyes.
-She had come out into the garden, and stood near the fountain that splashed endlessly by whatever magic lived in this place.
-Her hair was long and jet black, shot through with white as if she’d walked through a forest of spiderwebs.
+It was the High Priestess Naiya, who’d shouted, I realized as I found her with my eyes.
+She was far older and less friendly than Priestess Elana.
+She had come out into the garden and stood near the fountain that splashed endlessly by whatever magic lived in this place.
+Her hair was long, jet black and shot through with white as if she’d walked through a forest of spiderwebs.
 She wore it in a single braid that fell across her right shoulder.
 Her skin was sun-bronzed and wrinkled.
 She was making her way toward me.
 Both red and gold sashes crossed over her linen dress, one over each shoulder, draping well past her knees, and her corded girdle looked to be mostly made of gold threads.
-In spite of it all, she still wore the stupid papyrus sandals.
-Apparently there was no hope of graduating past them here.

 “What?”
+I asked.

 She raised her eyebrows where light and dark seemed to be at war, maybe due to the note of impatience in my tone.
 “We give offerings and thanks before we eat.
 The gods must always be fed first.
 No doubt you chose the very best slice of bread.
 Bring it along, over here.”